DesmondZhong/Lagrangian_caVAE/README.md

 This implementation is written with [PyTorch](https://pytorch.org/) and handles training with [PyTorch-Lightning](https://github.com/PyTorchLightning/pytorch-lightning), which makes our code easy to read and our results easy to reproduce.

-Please install PyTorch according to the [official website](https://pytorch.org/get-started/locally/).
+Coming Soon: Please install PyTorch according to the [official website](https://pytorch.org/get-started/locally/).
 To install all the other dependencies:

 ```bash
 pip install -r requirements.txt
 ```

 ## Dataset
+Coming Soon

 ## Training